unode/deep-learning-intro/_episodes/01-introduction.md

 - Each example in the training dataset needs to have a tag (right answer).

-- Training process continues until the models achieves a desired level of accuracy on the training data.
+- The training process continues until the model achieves a desired level of accuracy on the training data.

 #### Usage

-- classification problems
+- Classification problems
-- regression problems
+- Regression problems

 ### Unsupervised Learning

 - No target/outcome variable to predict/estimate.
-- data will be divided in clusters by similarity
+- Data will be divided into clusters by similarity

 #### Usage

-- clustering
+- Clustering
-- reducing data dimensionality to compress the data while maintaining its structure and usefulness
+- Reducing data dimensionality to compress the data while maintaining its structure and usefulness

 > ## Tips
 >
 > - It’s not always easy show how well an unsupervised learning algorithm is performing.
 > "*Performance*" is often subjective and domain-specific.
-> - semi-supervised learning is used when your dataset is not entirely labeled (it is often very
+> - Semi-supervised learning is used when a dataset is not entirely labeled (it is often very
 > "expensive" to label large amount of data).
 >
 {: .callout}